jannatulhashi/predicting_non-bankrupt_companies/README.md

 Considering our project's prime focus, this model offers a dependable framework to accurately distinguish companies not at risk of bankruptcy, observing closely the set objectives and metrics set out in our goal.

+### Limitations

+**Imbalanced Dataset:**

+Our dataset predominantly consists of non-bankrupt companies, with only a few data points for bankrupt entities.
+This imbalance can skew the model's predictive capabilities.

+**Insufficient Features:**
+The current set of input features might not be comprehensive enough.
+Relying exclusively on the provided financial metrics might miss out on other vital bankruptcy indicators.
+To predict more accurately, we need to gather additional data or metrics that can contribute to recognizing the non-bankrupt nature of companies.

+**Sensitivity to Data Changes:** If there are significant economic shifts or changes in the industry, the model might need retraining or adjustments to stay relevant.

+**Variables are all Financial-related (no external variables):** The model predominantly depends on financial indicators, excluding external or environmental variables that might play a significant role in a company's financial health.
+By not considering factors such as industry dynamics, geopolitical events, or managerial decisions, the model might miss out on potential insights that could be important in predicting a company's risk of bankruptcy more accurately.

+### What are the advantages of this project:

+**Data-Driven Decisions:** The project equips stakeholders with a data-driven approach to assess company health, allowing for informed decision-making instead of relying on intuition or broad market trends.

+**Early Risk Detection:** Our model's high recall allows stakeholders to proactively identify companies at risk of bankruptcy well in advance, facilitating preventive measures and strategic decision-making.

+**Benchmark Creation:** By utilizing multiple machine learning models, this project offers a comparative benchmark for bankruptcy prediction.
+Future models can be tested against these results for effectiveness.

+**Continuous Improvement:** The identification of current limitations implies that there's a clear path for model refinement.
+As more data becomes available or new techniques are developed, the model can evolve.